codevardhan/EazyPredict/README.md

 - The 'EazyPredict' module utilizes a limited number of prediction algorithms (around 9) in order to minimize memory usage and prevent potential issues on platforms such as Kaggle.

-- The user can enter a different list and number of prediction algorithms (as shown in the example below) to get custom comparisons.
+- Users have the option to input a custom list of prediction algorithms (as demonstrated in the example provided) in order to perform personalized comparisons.

 - The models can be saved to an output folder at the user's discretion and are returned as a dictionary, allowing for easy addition of custom hyperparameters.